eznapke/mask_detector/README.md

 # Security Surveillance
 The information below is purely for confirming the mechanics of deploying the Security App.<br>

+The Day N configuration example is just a placeholder.<br>

 ## Day 0/1 - EKS + App + Cfg

 - Deploy EKS.<br>